DocFriesen/Hypertext-Garden/README.md

 ## Planned Areas

 ### The Gate
-- Title & intro, maybe nav suggestions and "what's new
+- Title & intro, maybe random content suggestions and "what's new", path to the Square

 ### The Square
-- Many paths to take, some topic groupings / tags
+- Paths to the other areas, some topic groupings / tags

 ### The Garden
 - First draft notes, small ideas